The Legend of Zelda: The Wind Waker

 |Old Forsaken Fortress Tower||New Forsaken Fortress Tower|

-Triangle Island from atop of the Tower of the Gods
+Triangle Island from atop the Tower of the Gods

 After defeating Gohdan, Link is transported to the top of the Tower of the Gods where he is supposed to ring a bell.
-Through glitches, one can go from the top of the Tower to one of the Triangle Islands, normally obscured by the Tower's walls.
-The island contains the three goddess statues, albeit as what appears to be one structure.
+Through glitches, one can go from the top of the Tower to a Triangle Island, which is normally obscured by the Tower's walls.
+This island, along with the three Goddess Statues sitting on it, are actually used for the cutscene in which the Tower of the Gods rises.

 Molgera Boss Room